samie54/alx-backend-user-data/0x03-user_authentication_service/README.md

 mandatory
 In this task you will implement the update_password function in the app module to respond to the PUT /reset_password route.

+20. End-to-end integration test
+#advanced
+Score: 0.0% (Checks completed: 0.0%)
+Start your app.
+Open a new terminal window.